 - Inform employers and employees of obligations to meet data protection legislation.

 - To be part of the monitoring process to ensure appropriate reviews are undertaken.

-- To advise on, and to monitor, Data Protection Impact Assessments (DPIS’s) when conducted.
+- To advise on, and to monitor, Data Protection Impact Assessments (DPIA’s) when conducted.